 To access your ORCID record please visit the ORCID registry at: https://orcid.org/login

-Technical, administrative and community support is available from the Irish ORCID Consortium Manager – Dr Catherine Ferris – by email, in person, over the phone or by video conferencing.
+Technical, administrative and community support is available from the Irish ORCID Consortium Manager – Dr Catherine Ferris – by email, phone or by video call.

 Our Consortium Lead service commitments are detailed below: